RobertGardner/teach-full-stack-project-template/README.md

        ('Build projects', false),
        ('Get a job', false);
    ```
 1. After any changes to `database/schema.sql` or `database/data.sql` re-run the `npm run db:import` command to update your database.
-Use `pgweb` or `psql` to verify your changes were successfully applied.
+Use `pgAdmin` or `psql` to verify your changes were successfully applied.

 ## Deployment